klange/toaruos/README.md

 ## Building

-First, ensure you have the necessary build tools, which are mostly the same as mainline ToaruOS: `yasm`, `xorriso`, `genext2fs` (with Debian patches), `python`, `mtools` (for building FAT EFI payloads) and `gnu-efi` to build the EFI bootloader (I'll explore implementing necessary headers and functionality myself in the future, but for now just pull in gnu-efi and make my life easier).
+First, ensure you have the necessary build tools: `yasm`, `xorriso`, `genext2fs` (with Debian patches), `python`, `mtools` (for building FAT EFI payloads) and `gnu-efi` to build the EFI bootloader (I'll explore implementing necessary headers and functionality myself in the future, but for now just pull in gnu-efi and make my life easier).

 Run `make` and you will be prompted to build a toolchain.
 Reply `y` and allow the toolchain to build.